 - Carry extra socks: If your boots get wet from water or sweat, fresh socks will not solve the problem.
 The fresh socks will quickly become soaked.
 Nevertheless, you will need dry socks for the time at the campsite and sleeping at night.
-Once the boots are wet it is highly unlikely they will ever dry out, so you will need to put your wet socks back on for the following day if you are on a multi-night trip.
+Once the boots are wet it is highly unlikely they will ever dry out on cloudy winter days, so you will need to put your wet socks back on for the following day if you are on a multi-night trip.
 Do not attempt to dry boots with a stove or fire.
 The direct flame will instantly melt the synthetic materials.

 - Wear gaiters: Wear gaiters that extend above the calves.
 The point of the gaiters is to help protect your ankles from the crampon spikes on the opposite foot and to keep snow moister from getting inside your boots.
 When you are wearing micro-spikes or crampons and hiking on snow you will often posthole (sink down into the soft snow) allowing snow to enter the top of the boot.
 The snow accumulates and melts from your body heat, gradually soaking your boots.
 Gaiters help prevent this from happening.
 The gaiters also provide additional warmth to the legs and protection from wind.
 Even when wearing snowshoes (reducing post-holing), gaiters will help keep snow from melting on the top of your boots.

 - Use booties at camp.
 When you arrive at camp after a long hike, your feet will be sweaty or moist.
 Take off your boots and air dry your feet as best as possible.
 You can sometimes use the upper portion of the socks to towel dry your feet.
 Then put on a fresh pair of dry socks—a thin smart wool liner and a thicker wool outer sock.
 Then put on insulated booties.
 You can also add wool insoles to the booties for extra warmth when your feet are on the snow.
 You can put wool insoles in your hiking boots too and switch them into your camp booties along with your booties insoles (i.e., two layers of insoles).
 Vapor barrier socks can be used as a type of ultra-lite camp booties.

 - Always have dry wool socks for the night.
-Do not put on dry socks at camp and then put back on your wet boots.
+Do not put on dry socks at camp and then put back into your wet boots.
 You will need dry socks to stay comfortable at night when you are sleeping.
 Having a complete fresh base layer—pants, shirt, and socks, also protects your sleeping bag from body grime.
 You can sleep with the dry socks on and wear them on the hike the following day if it is the last day.
 On multi-day trips, you can alternate socks, letting socks dry out during the day if conditions are sunny and warm enough.
 If the conditions are too wet or cloudy, put the wet socks back on whenever you are wearing the wet boots.
 Always have dry socks for nights and emergencies.
 Never wear cotton socks while hiking in winter.